 As a politically privileged person myself, I feel that other people’s political views are more important than mine.
 Instead of fighting for my political beliefs, it’s better if I create an online environment where common people of all political orientations can gain empowerment without answering to the interests of the ruling class.

-The only way this can work is if it has its own social norms that are unique from the norms of the political system.
-This way, it can avoid the weaknesses that the political system currently faces, such as an unequal power structure, unnecessary conflict, and having to put on a facade to get what you want.
+The only way this can work is if it has its own social norms that are unique from the norms of the competitive political system.
+This way, it can avoid the weaknesses that the competitive political system currently faces, such as an unequal power structure, unnecessary conflict, and having to put on a facade to get what you want.
 I know this sounds vague, but a full explanation is worth an article of its own, which can be viewed here.

 How can I ensure Nonmonetized Together will be a great community?